-What are the dangers of hormonal drugs.
-What are progestogen oral contraceptives?
+Why are hormonal drugs dangerous?
+What are progestin oral contraceptives?
 Do hormonal contraceptives affect the thyroid gland?

-Medicines, which include natural or artificial hormones, have to be taken for various reasons, and women are more likely to take this.
-We drink them when we are afraid of getting pregnant or vice versa, we really want to conceive a child, and hormones also help to cope with menopause, acne and even cancer.
+You have to take medications that contain natural or artificial hormones for various reasons, and more often women do it.
+We drink them when we are afraid of getting pregnant or, on the contrary, we really want to conceive a child, and the hormones also help cope with menopause, acne and even cancer.
 However, many ladies are still afraid of this terrible word, depriving themselves of many opportunities.
 When are hormonal pills appropriate?
 Let's look at the important points.

-The vast majority of the processes occurring in the body in one way or another involve hormones produced by the glands and are responsible both for metabolism in general and for many individual functions, such as growth, reproduction, and the processing of substances.
-The human body constantly monitors the presence of hormones in the blood and, if they are deficient, tries to increase production, which means a change in the function of the gland.
-With the help of hormonal pills, you can restore the balance in the systems.
+The vast majority of processes occurring in the body in one way or another involve hormones produced by glands and responsible for both metabolism in general and many individual functions, such as growth, reproduction, and the processing of substances.
+The human body constantly monitors the presence of hormones in the blood and, if there is a lack of them, tries to increase production, which means a change in the function of the gland.
+With the help of hormonal pills, you can restore balance in the functioning of the systems.

 Contraceptive drugs have an effect on the body as a whole.
-Long-term use of such pills reduces the risk of cancer by about 50 percent.
-In addition, hormones help to make the cycle in the female body more regular, and the periods themselves often become less unpleasant.
-Drugs also help in eliminating acne, which is often a sign of hormonal imbalance.
+Long-term use of these pills reduces the risk of cancer by about 50 percent.
+In addition, hormones help make the cycle in the female body more regular, and the periods themselves often become less unpleasant.
+The drugs also help in eliminating acne, which is often a sign of hormonal imbalance.

 Indications and contraindications